Overview of Afghan Hound

 Common Health Conditions & Recommendations for Afghan Hounds

-- Hip dysplasia, an inherited disease in Afghan Hounds that causes the hip joints to form improperly and leads to arthritis.
+Hip Dysplasia: Is an inherited disease in Afghan Hounds that causes the hip joints to form improperly and can lead to arthritis.

 Recommendations for Hip Dysplasia in Afghan Hound Dogs: